-All Master's and Ph.D. students admitted to KAUST will also be evaluated for financial support under the KAUST Fellowship.
-If awarded, the KAUST Fellowship supports students for the duration of their graduate studies.
+All admitted students receive the benefits of the KAUST Fellowship which supports students for the duration of their graduate studies.
 The benefits of the KAUST Fellowship include:

 There is no minimum GPA requirement but the average GPA of admitted students is 3.7 out of 4.0.
 The 3.7 average means some admitted students had a higher GPA and some admitted students had averages slightly lower than 3.7.
 The review committee bases their decision on your application as a whole.

 KAUST receives applications from all over the world and therefore the Admissions staff is knowledgeable of different education systems and grading scales.

 All applicants must demonstrate proficiency in English, the language of instruction at KAUST.
 A score of 79 on the TOEFL IBT (Internet Based Test) or 6.0 on the IELTS is desired (TOEFL or IELTS score is not required if applicant is a native speaker of English or received a degree from a university in the United States, Canada, United Kingdom, Ireland, Australia, or New Zealand).
 Other English language test scores are not accepted, including TOEFL or IELTS scores for tests administered by an educational institution for admission to that particular institution.